Solicitors Specialising in Female Medical Negligence Claims

 Our team fully understand that some women simply feel uncomfortable or embarrassed about discussing personal details with a male solicitor – however sympathetic they may be.

-Our team includes not only a solicitor who is an experienced and fully qualified nurse, but the head of our team is Denise Broomfield – one of just 180 solicitors nationwide (out of over 100,000 in England and Wales) who is an accredited member of both the highly specialist medical negligence panels run by the Law Society and campaigning patient justice charity AvMA.
+Our team includes not only a solicitor who is an experienced and fully qualified nurse, but the head of our team is Denise Broomfield – one of just 180 solicitors nationwide (out of over 141,000 iquaklified slicitors in n England and Wales) who is an accredited member of both the highly specialist medical negligence panels – run by the Law Society and campaigning patient justice charity AvMA ( Action Against Medical Accidents).

 [Click here to read more about the importance of appointing a genuinely specialist solicitor to run your claim for medical compensation.]